Pizza is one of those foods that can make us all drool endlessly. One slice is nothing.

 Sicilian pizzas do have mushrooms.
 However, very few Sicilian-style pizzas have mushrooms, such as Sicilian Style Sauteed Mushrooms and Onions Pizza.

-This Pizza contains spinach, onions, and mushrooms as toppings and is far the most different Pizza compared to other pizzas in the market.
+This Pizza contains spinach, onions, and mushrooms as toppings and is by far the most different from other market pizzas.

 Neapolitan Pizza Mushroom

 Neapolitan Pie doesn’t have any mushrooms.
-It contains oregano, flour, tomato sauce, olive oil, pork, and basil in general.
+It contains oregano, flour, tomato sauce, olive oil, pork, and basil.

 It sets Neapolitan Pizzas different from other Italian pizzas.